ThyagoFRTS/graph-application/README.md

 ## Build Configs
 ### gtk
-Maybe you need change gtk from crates.io to compatible verion of your gtk local instalation
+Maybe you need change gtk from crates.io to compatible version of your gtk local instalation